InsightIngenue/Preppn-Challenge-2023-Week-1/README.md

 <img src ="Images/Output3.png" width = '700'>

-With this, I had all the three input required.
+With this, I had all the three inputs required.